RE:MIND-a congregational initiative to improve community mental health

 For more information about community events regarding mental health awareness initiatives visit this link.

-Key findings of
+Key findings of this Inquiry:

 - Mental illness is a biological condition affecting brain and body